 We process a range of personal data such as name, address, education status and history, PPSN, and other such information which is required for us to carry out our functions.

-We share your personal data with course providers and the Department of Education and Skills, the Central Statistics Office, Student Universal Support Ireland, SOLAS, the Department of Employment Affairs and Social Protection, and other data processors and controllers.
+We share your personal data with course providers and the Department of Further and Higher Education, Research, Innovation and Science, the Department of Education and Skills, the Central Statistics Office, Student Universal Support Ireland, SOLAS, and other data processors and controllers as necessary.
 We ensure that we have a lawful basis for sharing this data and that necessary protections have been afforded to the data at all times.

 In general, we do not transfer data outside of the EEA, however, if data is transferred outside the EEA, measures will be put in place to ensure adequate protection of that data.

-We will not retain your data for longer than is necessary in order to meet the purpose for which we collect it.
-For example, for some processing activities, we may retain some personal data for a period of 40 years, in order to carry out longitudinal studies on the effectiveness of the higher education system in Ireland
+We will not retain your data for longer than is necessary in order to meet the purpose for which we collect it, in accordance with our Records Retention Schedule.
+For example, for some processing activities in relation to our Student Records System, we may retain some personal data for a period of 40 years, in order to carry out longitudinal studies on the effectiveness of the higher education system in Ireland in accordance with our functions.

 In general, we do not rely on consent to process data, however, where we are processing your data based on consent, you can remove that consent at any time by emailing firstname.lastname@example.org.